 A transfer of assets from a donor-advised fund account to a qualified charitable recipient.

-Grants from donor-advised funds to charitable organisations totalled £451.4 million.
-The compound annual growth rate from 2017 to 2021 was 9 per cent.
+Grants from donor-advised funds to charitable organisations totalled £554.7 million, an increase of 21 per cent.
+The compound annual growth rate from 2018 to 2022 was 15.6 per cent.

 Based on our own experience and observed trends at our peer charitable organisations, we have seen an increase in contributions of non-cash assets.
 For example, donors who contribute appreciated shares receive two tax benefits: the gifted shares are not liable for capital gains tax (CGT), and the donor can also claim income tax relief for the market value.
 We anticipate that donors will increasingly donate non-cash assets to donor-advised funds in the coming years.

 We have also seen a rise in the use of donor-advised funds to ensure regulatory compliance.
 Regulations – particularly around trustee responsibilities and grantmaking due diligence – are constantly evolving.
 Using donor-advised fund ensures that a donor is assured of regulatory compliance with the latest regulations.

 We have also seen international donors using UK donor-advised funds to manage their philanthropy and cross-border giving.

 We expect growth to continue because donor-advised funds are convenient and can be used as a giving tool in so many ways — by different generations, across different geographies, and on all time horizons.

 Donor-advised funds continue to grow in all key metrics.
 2022 marks the tenth year in a row of growth in contributions to donor-advised funds.
 Grants from donor-advised funds have grown at a compound annual growth rate of 15.6 per cent between 2018 and 2022.
 Donor-advised funds are becoming well-established as effective giving vehicles for active donors who want to support to their favourite charities.